codematsing/django-formset-debug/docs/source/contributing.rst

 Lists versus Tuples
 ===================

-Unfortunately in Django, `we developers far too often`_ intermixed lists and tuples without being aware of their intention.
+Unfortunately in Django and Python, `we developers far too often
+<https://groups.google.com/g/django-developers/c/h4FSYWzMJhs>`_ intermixed lists and tuples without
+being aware of their intention.
 Therefore please follow this rule:

 Always use lists, if there is a theoretical possibility that someday, someone might add another item.
 Therefore ``list_display``, ``list_display_links``, ``fields``, etc. must always be lists.